-The way people look, through their hairstyle, influences the way they feel about themselves, the way people see them, and the way people address them.
+he way people look, through their hairstyle, influences the way they feel about themselves, the way people see them and address them.

 In many African societies, the comb serves a s a status symbol.
 It can denote affiliation with certain groups or tribes and can signify one’s religious beliefs.
 Both in ancient times and modern, the handles of the combs are adorned with objects that artistically showcase a person’s status – figure heads, crowns, the fist.